seanivore/non-bio-life/designing-ui-for-ai/creating-for-a-collective/community-oriented-workspace-design.md

+# Changing AI's Workspace Changed Their Behavior

-# From Individual to Community: A New Perspective on AI Workspace Design
+> From Individual to Community: A New Perspective on AI Workspace Design

 ## The Evolution of AI Workspace Design